 By Sylvie Chartrand

-Here is a summary of some of the books I have read so far this year, in order of when I read them, not by favourites.
-I mostly like mystery novels but hopefully you can find something that appeals to you in the book reviews below.
+Following up on my list in the October 2019 Glebe Report, here is a synopsis of some of the books I have read recently, in the order of when I read them, not by favourites.
+I mostly enjoy mystery novels but hopefully you can find something that appeals to you in the reviews below.

 These books and so many more are available at the Ottawa Public Library!

 Sylvie Chartrand is a public service assistant at the Sunnyside branch of the Ottawa Public Library.